Teesdale Open Studios

 A unique oil painting by Phiz of a scene from Nicholas Nickleby had been loaned by a private collector for the display.

 Paquin Winter 1911 - the Centenary of an Evening Gown

 A rare and beautiful evening gown was the subject of this display, taking visitors back one hundred years, to the aristocratic lifestyle of 1911, as portrayed in ITV’s Downton Abbey.
 The dress was created by French fashion designer Madame Paquin, known for her modern and innovative designs.
 Credited with being the first female couturier, in the early 1900s she had a prestige equal to that of The House of Worth, clothing the wealthy elite.

 Dutch Landscapes: Paintings from the Royal Collection

-Brought together 38 remarkable works from the ‘golden age’ of Dutch painting, generously lent by Her Majesty The Queen...more
+This exhibition brought together 38 remarkable works from the ‘golden age’ of Dutch painting, generously lent by Her Majesty The Queen.

 At the Heart of Progress: Coal, Iron and Steam since 1750

 17 September 2011 - 15 January 2012